This Note's for You

-This Note's for You is the 16th studio album by Canadian / American musician Neil Young, released April 11, 1988 on Reprise.
-It was originally credited to "Young and the Bluenotes."
+This Note's for You is the 18th studio album by Canadian-American musician Neil Young, released April 11, 1988, on Reprise.
+The album marked Young's return to the recently reactivated Reprise Records after a rocky tenure with Geffen Records.

+It was originally credited to "Young and the Bluenotes".
 Part of the album's concept centered on the commercialism of rock and roll, and tours in particular (the title track, specifically, is a hostile social commentary on concert sponsorship).
 The music is marked by the use of a horn section.
-It also marked Young's return to the recently reactivated Reprise Records after a rocky tenure with Geffen Records.

 In 2015, Young released a live album from the album's accompanying tour, which he titled Bluenote Café.

-Background and recording
+Background

 During the 1987 tour with Crazy Horse, Young began playing a short "blues" set between the standard acoustic and electric sets, featuring Crazy Horse (with Poncho Sampedro playing organ instead of guitar), Ben Keith, and Young's guitar tech Larry Cragg on saxophones.
 The song "This Note's for You" was debuted at those shows.
 Young liked the results ("...[crowd] were going fucking nuts and no one was shouting for "Southern Man" like they've done throughout my whole fucking career"), and following the tour conclusion he further expanded the horn section, dubbing the new band The Bluenotes.